Orlando Pirates (IFL)

-The Orlando Pirates are a professional indoor football team based in Orlando, Florida area that competes in the Indoor Football League (IFL).
+The Orlando Pirates are a professional indoor football team based in Orlando, Florida that competes in the Indoor Football League (IFL).
 The team plays its home games at Kia Center.
 They began play in the 2018 season as the Massachusetts Pirates and as a member of the National Arena League (NAL).

-The Pirates were the first indoor or arena football team to ever call Lowell home.
-Before moving to Lowell, the Pirates were based in Worcester, Massachusetts and played their home games at the DCU Center.
+The Pirates were the first indoor or arena football team to call Lowell home.
+Before moving to Lowell, the Pirates were based in Worcester, Massachusetts, and played their home games at the DCU Center.
 The Pirates were the third indoor/arena team to call Worcester home, following the Massachusetts Marauders of the Arena Football League (1994) and the New England Surge of the Continental Indoor Football League (2007–2008).
-And they are the first team to play in Orlando since the Orlando Predators, who played in the original Arena Football League (1991-2016), the NAL and the failed reboot of the AFL (2019-2024).
+And they are the first team to play in Orlando since the Orlando Predators, who played in the original Arena Football League (1991–2016), the NAL and the failed reboot of the AFL (2024).